Explainable AI needs formalization: Towards using XAI for well-defined purposes

-\paragraph*{XAI benchmarking using ground-truth data} Based on formal criteria, it is possible to design ground-truth benchmark datasets that are realistic yet generated from a known and controlled parametric distribution.
-Various authors have proposed datasets in which the features sharing actual information with the prediction target are known by construction \citep{ismailInputCellAttentionReduces2019c, hookerBenchmarkInterpretabilityMethods2019c,yalcin2021evaluating,wilming2022scrutinizing,arras2022clevr,zhou2022feature,clark2024xai,budding2021evaluating,oliveira2024benchmarking, oramas2018visual}.
-This can be used to quantify specific definitions of explanation performance.
-In \citet{oramas2018visual}, synthetic image datasets are introduced, where color manipulations of predefined object parts serve as class-related features used as ground-truth explanations.
-In \citet{wilming2022scrutinizing} and \cite{clark2024xai}, a range of popular XAI methods in combination with distinct neural network architectures were benchmarked on linear and non-linear classification problems.
-In \cite{oliveira2024benchmarking}, structural magnetic resonance imaging (MRI) data were superimposed with synthetic brain lesions and the effect of pre-training on explanation performance in lesions classification tasks was studied. \citet{wilming2024gecobench} introduced a gender-balanced text dataset and associated gender classification tasks, which allows for quantifying explanation performance and biases in explanations.
+\paragraph*{XAI benchmarking using ground-truth data} \revi{While formal problem specifications are indispensable to establish XAI as an exact science, formal verification of algorithmic solutions may sometimes be infeasible or considered insufficient to assess a tool's practical utility (see \citep{oberkampf2010verification,imbert2023formal} for discussions of formal verification methods in computer science).
+In such cases, concordance with formal requirements may be assessed empirically.} It is often possible to design ground-truth data that share realistic aspects of observational data yet are generated from controlled parametric distribution such that the correct explanation is partially or fully determined by statistical properties of the data.
+Various authors propose datasets in which the features having a statistical association with the target are known by construction \citep{ismailInputCellAttentionReduces2019c, hookerBenchmarkInterpretabilityMethods2019c,yalcin2021evaluating,wilming2022scrutinizing,arras2022clevr,zhou2022feature,clark2024xai,budding2021evaluating,oliveira2024benchmarking, oramas2018visual}.
+This can be used to empirically assess explanation correctness with respect to the SAP, and to quantify explanation performance.
+Fok and Weld \cite{fok2023search} construct prediction problems with corresponding textual and visual explanations that can be verified by the user.
+Oramas et al.~\cite{oramas2018visual} introduce synthetic image datasets, where color manipulations of predefined object parts serve as class-related features defining ground-truth explanations.
+In \cite{wilming2022scrutinizing} and \cite{clark2024xai}, a range of popular XAI methods in combination with distinct neural network architectures were benchmarked on linear and non-linear image classification problems.
+In \cite{oliveira2024benchmarking}, structural magnetic resonance imaging (MRI) data were superimposed with synthetic brain lesions and the effect of pre-training on explanation performance in lesions classification tasks was studied.
+Wilming et al.~\cite{wilming2024gecobench} introduce a gender-balanced text dataset and associated gender classification tasks, which allows for quantifying explanation performance and biases in explanations.
 These datasets are publicly available.

+\revi{Note, though, that empirical benchmarking using ground-truth data can only provide partial validation due to the impossibility to cover all realistic aspects and configurations of real-world settings.
+It should therefore be complemented by theoretical analyses whenever possible.
+Notwithstanding, benchmarks can be very useful to identify failure modes and invalidate certain approaches through counterexamples.}